- Urgent support and reporting: How to report and investigate a serious incident as required by WorkSafeBC

 Safety Roles & Responsibilities

-From work-site safety orientation for new and young workers to training in accident investigations, violence in the workplace and hazardous exposure, safety education covers all aspects of an employee’s job.
+See opportunities from work-site safety orientation for new and young workers to training in accident investigations, violence in the workplace and hazardous exposure.

 Working With WorkSafeBC